aofarrel/Dockstore-Dictionary/outputs/output.rst

 ---
 *abbreviation for* Digital Object Identifier

-	An identifier that provides a long-lasting link to some sort of digital object.
+	An identifier that provides a long-lasting link to some sort of :ref:`dict immutable` digital object.
 On Docktore, you can use Zenodo to mint a DOI of your workflows and tools to increase reproducibility.

 .. updated 2022-05-09